T0biWan/MP3Tagger/ReadMe.md

 - Filters for mp3-data
 - Gets and sets title, artist, album, track, year, genre and comment
 - Renames files according to their ID3-tags
+- Formats Tracknumbers with leading zeros

+## TagAudioBooks
+Use case of my own where I want the titles of audiobooks to be equal to the tracknumbers.